leroy-merlin-br/garden/docs/components/confirm.md

 # Confirm
 <p class="lead">
-  A confirm is used to present a question message to users' actions.
+  A confirm is used to present confirmation messages according to users' actions.
 </p>

 ## Summary